Sex and Desire During Menopause - Redesigning Intimacy for a Changing Body

 Summary

 Menopause is not the end of sex but the beginning of a new chapter.
-Adapting to bodily changes, using lubricant and medical support, broadening the definition of sex, and having open dialogue with your partner - these practices make a rich sex life possible well beyond menopause.
+Adapting to bodily changes, using lubricant and medical support, broadening the definition to achieve both comfort and satisfaction, and having open dialogue with your partner - these practices make a rich sex life possible well beyond menopause.
+Embrace change positively, and do not hesitate to consult a specialist if needed.